aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 # See the "Static Configuration Studio" section below for more details.
 # cv_static_config_manifest:
 #
+#   Preserve existing manifest-managed root containers in the Static Configuration Studio root list when they are not declared in the current manifest.
+#   preserve_existing_containers: <bool, default=false>
+#
 #   # A list of dictionaries defining configlets to be created in the Configlet Library.
 #   # Configlet names must be unique across all defined configlets.
 #   configlets: